 Contact Us For More Information.
 The Time to Pursue a Claim is Limited.

-If you or a loved one developed cancer following a procedure involving a morcellator, contact the Georgia Injury Attorney Group to learn more about your options.
+If you or a loved one developed cancer following a procedure involving a morcellator, contact Attorney Group for Georgia to learn more about your options.
 We can answer your questions, and if you have a case, we can connect you with an affiliated morcellator cancer attorney.
 Your call is free and without obligation.
 However, state laws limit your time to pursue a claim, so contact us today.